WorkMote/docker-base/README.md

 This is the base image used to build other functionality pieces in WorkMote.
 All configuration details resides in the **[build](build)** folder.
 Please refer to it for more details.

+## About backing repos

+WorkMote's Docker's repos MUST live as public ones under github.com/workmote, so they will be public.

+Client's repos MUST live under https://bitbucket.org/workmote/, so they will be private.
+Per client a new project must be created, and repos for it, under it.
+Project name must be <client moniker>-<Company Name> and project key must be <client moniker>, where <client moniker> is a id code for the client.

+About repos naming, when referencing a Dockerfile build, they must be named **docker-<image key name>**, where **<image-key-name>** is the name selected for the image as set in the docker.compose.yml file.
+See "About Dockerfile schema" below to understand these entries meaning.

 ## About Dockerfile schema

 Labels used to identify image, must say something but in an ordered way.
 Structure is a follows: